Rouhani to woo business in Davos but Iran hurdles abound

 “We still have a blockage on financial flows.
 So nobody is motivated to send parts and produce there because you are not going to be paid,” he said, requesting anonymity.

-The Iranian aviation sector is on its knees, keeping vintage planes in the air with home-made or cannibalized spare parts, due to U.S. sanctions in force since 1979.
+The Iranian aviation sector is on its knees, keeping vintage planes in the air with home-made or cannibalised spare parts, due to U.S. sanctions in force since 1979.

 Iranian airlines need an estimated 400 new planes, Khajehpour said.
 For now, they can buy only parts but Boeing and Airbus can cash in, if and when sanctions are fully lifted.